 at the peak of his creativity (electromagnet, 1820).

-A popular left-wing deputy elected in 1830, Arago became Minister of Marine and War in 1948 and
+A popular left-wing deputy elected in 1830, Arago became Minister of Marine and War

 In 1814, his observation of the Sun's dark-line spectrum (Fraunhofer lines) marked the

 beginning of astrophysics.

 Fraunhofer is also remembered for related studies of diffraction in optical systems with small

 Fresnel numbers (Fraunhofer diffraction).

 Poor physicist at first...

 that light is a transverse wave

 whose two polarizations don't interfere with each other.